 Turn off wrist raise

 Out of the box, your Apple Watch is configured to wake the display when you raise your wrist in front of you, and from my experience, it works fairly well.
 Sometimes though, the display will accidentally light up when you actually don’t intend to look at it.
 This is because the watch thought you did.
 If you want to be more conservative with the frequency the display wakes up, just opt in to wake it manually.
-To do so, go to Settings > General > Activate on Wrist Raise, and turn off Wrist Raise.
+To do so, go to Settings > General > Wake Screen and turn off Wake Screen on Wrist Raise.
 To wake the display, you will now have to either tap on it, or press one of the two buttons.
 Note that this feature can only be accessed from the device’s settings; not from the Watch app.